Best Ski and Snowboard Helmets of 2025

 Smith Vantage Mips Snow Helmet

 Each adjustable vent has two separate sliders for maximum temperature control.
-The adjustable ventilation is the primary feature that set the Vantage apart from the similar Variance, which Smith discontinued.
+The adjustable ventilation is the primary feature that sets the Vantage apart.

 Around the sides and back of your head, Smith incorporates in-mold technology.
 Here, the abs shell and the shock-absorbing foam are molded together (called an injection molded helmet).
 This helps shed weight and bulk while maximizing protection.